 The Chusquea Culeou or, what is commonly known as the Chilean bamboo, also belongs to the flowering plant section of the Poaceae grass family.
 It is an evergreen bamboo that is native to South America.

-This species of bamboos are tolerant to frost, yet widely cultivated in temperate zones.
-The Chilean bamboo can be commonly found in southwestern Argentina, the rainforests of Valdivia and in the humid Chilean forests.
+This species of bamboo are tolerant to frost, yet widely cultivated in temperate zones.
+The Chilean bamboo can be commonly found in southwestern Argentina, the rainforests of Valdivia, and in the humid Chilean forests.